corrode/corrode.github.io/content/why-rust/_index.md

 ### Cost Savings

+We touched on cost savings already, but its significance warrants a dedicated section.

 Rust has a low runtime overhead.
 This is especially important for services that need to scale to handle a large number of requests.
-It can save a lot of money on cloud infrastructure costs.
+It can save a lot of money on cloud infrastructure costs if the same workload can be handled with fewer resources.

 For example, AWS has a service called [Firecracker](https://aws.amazon.com/blogs/aws/firecracker-lightweight-virtualization-for-serverless-computing/),